Chocolate Truffles Recipe. All Variations

 1/2 cup natural margarine spread (health-food stores) or coconut oil

 2 cups semisweet real chocolate chips, very good quality

 Flavor of your choice (suggestions follow)

-Whisk the milk powder and the milk in a small saucepan until smooth.
-Turn on the heat, set at a low flame, and add the margarine, chocolate chips, cocoa powder and sugar.
+In a small saucepan set on a low flame, place the coconut milk, margarine, chocolate chips, cocoa powder, sugar and selected flavor.
 Whisk until the mixture is just melted, making sure it is perfectly smooth.
 Refrigerate the mixture until set, a couple hours.
 Handling minimally, shape into little balls (do not smooth: leave them a little bumpy, that is the trademark of truffles).
 Roll the truffles into cocoa powder.
 Keep refrigerated and tightly covered in plastic wrap until serving time.

 Alternatively, roll the truffles in chocolate sauce (1 cup chocolate chips melted with 1 tablespoon oil), grated coconut or coarsely ground toasted nuts instead of cocoa powder.

-- Sea Salt and Caramel: My great favorite.
+- Sea Salt and Caramel chocolate truffles: My great favorite.
 A fancy sea salt will not be a waste here.
 1 tablespoon sea salt and 1 tablespoon pure caramel extract (health food stores, or online.
-In a pinch, settle for Starbucks caramel syrup)
+In a pinch, settle for Starbucks caramel syrup).

-- Espresso bourbon truffles: 1 tablespoon instant espresso powder, decaf OK, and 1/4 cup bourbon.
-Reduce the milk to 1/4 cup
+- Espresso bourbon chocolate truffles: 1 tablespoon instant espresso powder, decaf OK, and 1/4 cup bourbon.
+Reduce the milk to 1/4 cup.

-- Peppermint truffles: a few drops peppermint extract (health food stores).
+- Peppermint chocolate truffles: a few drops peppermint extract (health food stores).

-- Peanut butter truffles: Replace the margarine with 1/2 cup smooth peanut butter.
+- Peanut butter chocolate truffles: Replace the margarine with 1/2 cup smooth peanut butter.